barrio/learning-kotlin-by-testing-it/README.md

 this task as a TDD/BDD project (using Spek testing framework) in the following way:
 1. Read about a language feature
-2. Describe this feature for a concrete example using Spek's given, on and it descriptions
+2. Describe this feature in a concrete example using Spek's given, on and it descriptions
 3. Write a failing unit test for it
 4. Implement an example of the feature making